Blockchain: A Graph Primer: Changes and Improvements in Blockchain

 \section{Changes and Improvements in Blockchain}

 As Bitcoin became popular, its limitations also became more visible.
 New generation blockchains learned from these limitations and improved over Bitcoin.
-Many others adopted the underlying Blockchain concepts for various use cases.
 Results range from minor tweaks to revolutionary ideas.
-In this section we will go over the most important ones.
+In this section, we will go over the most important ones.